dhurlburtusa/shortcuts/twilio/twilio_video-notes.md

 **Connecting to a Room**

-Once you have an access toke, you can connect to a room.
+Once you have an access token, you can connect to a room.

 ```js
 import TwilioVideo from 'twilio-video';